akmeraki/Behavioral-Cloning-Udacity/README.md

 - Based on the Cheatsheet (https://carnd-forums.udacity.com/cq/viewquestion.action?id=26214464&questionTitle=behavioral-cloning-cheatsheet) i tired keeping the epoch low as 5.
 But it didnt work in my case unless its 18-20 so i kept it to the max 20.

--Removing relu activations on the
+- Tried to reduce the dropout layers as the there was a significantly large gap between training and validation loss curves.

--
+- With better data added into the Training data, the car able to generalize better.

--
+- Removing relu activations on the architecture and adding elu (exponential linear units) instead since this takes care of the vanishing gradient problem.

 - I tried to make my model work in track 2 it was unsuccessful.
 Its due to my models choice.
-Thought its not counted for evaluation.
-I found that making use of all the parameters instead of only satuation might have solved this problem.

-- I tried to work as simalr to the NVIDIA Model but that had 5 convolution layers, but to optimize mine i finilized to 3 convoliton layers each
+- I tried to work as simalar to the NVIDIA Model but that had 5 convolution layers, but to optimize mine i finilized to 3 convolution layers each.

 ## Results and Conclusion